-Accordingly, it is important that you timely address all of your responses with us and execute them as is necessary so that we serve the responses in the time required.
+Accordingly, it is important that you timely address all of your responses with us and executed them as is necessary so that we serve the responses in the time required

-3. Motion for Attorneys' Fees and Costs Pursuant to Section 57.105, Florida Statutes frivolous.
+3. Motion for Attorneys' Fees and Costs Pursuant to Section 57.105, Florida Statutes

+Florida law has a statute that ostensibly is to help reduce the costs associated with frivolous lawsuits and defenses.
+The difficult aspect of this law is defining what is frivolous.
 The current definition is that a claim or defense may be considered frivolous when the party making the claim or defense knew, or should have known, that it was (a) not supported by the material facts necessary to establish the claim or defense; or (b) would not be supported by the application of then existing law to those material facts.
 In such a case, the prevailing party may file a motion for recovery of attorneys' fees and costs pursuant to section 57.105, Florida Statutes.